ms-iot/content/en-US/win10/samples/BLEGatt2.md

 // Required APIs to use built in GUIDs using Windows.Devices.Enumeration;

-// Required APIs for data binding and buffer manipulation using Windows.Storage.Streams;
+// Required APIs for buffer manipulation & async operations using Windows.Storage.Streams;
 using System.Threading.Tasks;
 {% endhighlight %}

 #### Retrieving a GATT Service
-There are 7 GATT services on the SensorTag that we are interested in, and we use a loop to retrieve and save references to each `GattDeviceService` object.
+There are 7 GATT services on the SensorTag that we are interested in, and for each of those services we will need to create a `GattDeviceService` object in order to interact with them.
 The code for this is located in `init()` function, which is the first function that gets called after the start button gets pressed.

-In each iteration of the loop the app:
+For each GATT service the sample:

 1. Retrieves a list of `DeviceInformation` objects with the desired service GUID.
 2. Retrieves a list of `GattDeviceService` objects using the id field of the desired `DeviceInformation` object.

-Note the use of `async` and `await` in the code, this is so that the app can still be responsive while waiting for the functions to finish.
+Note the use of `async` and `await` in the code, this is so that the OS can still be responsive while waiting for the functions to finish.
 Learn more about these features [here](http://blogs.msdn.com/b/pfxteam/archive/2012/04/12/10293335.aspx){:target="_blank"}.

 {% highlight C# %}
 // Setup